Gangs in Liverpool: The Huyton Firm

 The Huyton Firm was established in the 1990s and led by two brothers from the Huyton area of Liverpool, who came to prominence by filling a power vacuum left behind when Curtis Warren and his gang were finally jailed.
 The Huyton firm operates internationally and is connected to significant criminal factions in Europe, including those from Ireland, Russia, and North Africa.
 According to a senior Merseyside Police detective, the brothers operate on a different level compared to mainstream Merseyside criminals.
 Britain's National Crime Agency has been attempting to secure convictions against them for over two decades.

 The leaders of the firm, who have always shunned publicity, moved to southern Spain in the late 90s, expanding their drug empire.
 Enforcers, recruited from Liverpool, were handpicked to work for the gang on the Costa Del Sol where they competed with rival crime groups from North Africa and Eastern Europe.

 The Fitzgibbons

 The Fitzgibbon brothers, Ian and Jason, along with their mother Christine, ran an international drugs empire from their home in Liverpool.
 The brothers rose to the top of the criminal underworld in Liverpool by using extreme violence.
 They were finally jailed in 2013, with Jason Fitzgibbon receiving a 16-year sentence and his brother Ian sentenced to 14 years and six months.
 The charges included a plot to smuggle £6 million worth of high-strength heroin into the country from Turkey.
 Ian Fitzgibbon faced additional charges related to a scheme to distribute 168,000 ecstasy tablets, potentially valued at over £800,000, on the streets of Merseyside.
 Their mother, Christine Fitzgibbon, aged 60, confessed to laundering drug money and received a two-year sentence.

-The Liverpool mafia

-The "Liverpool mafia", is a term used for a long-standing drugs cartel which was started by Liverpool crime boss Tommy “Tacker” Comerford.
-In the late 1970s, he formed the "Liverpool Mafia", a group of white, middle-aged former armed robbers who, using corrupt port officials and protected by corrupt police, smuggled major quantities of amphetamine, cannabis, cocaine, heroin and LSD through the Liverpool docks.
-The "Liverpool Mafia" gained strength by brokering a strategic alliance with young black gangs following the 1981 Toxteth riots, and became the richest crime group in the United Kingdom.